Cotton Eye Joe (Rednex song): Critical reception

 Johnny Loftus from AllMusic named "Cotton Eye Joe" a "backwater Euro-dance novelty".
 Larry Flick from Billboard magazine described it as "country hoedown fiddling sewn into a raucous pop/rave dance beat", noting that the song has "cheeky rap poking stereotypical fun at Southerners".
 J.D.
 Considine from The Daily Gazette named it "the piece de resistance, a track so infernally catchy that you almost don't notice how screamingly funny it is."
 Jim Farber from Daily News complimented the band for managing "to crack the pop singles chart at a time when even country stars who sell millions of albums can't make hay on the pop song list."
 David Browne from Entertainment Weekly commented, "For sheer audaciousness, it's not surprising that the record is garnering such attention.
 Where else can you hear a barn-dance staple gone techno, complete with dance-diva wailing and manic banjos and fiddles?"
-Tom Ewing of Freaky Trigger said that "Cotton Eye Joe" work "on that basic, energetic, ass-moving level", adding that "the hollering diva interludes actually change things up a little, though that decades-old hook is solid enough to stand on its own."
+Tom Ewing of Freaky Trigger said that "Cotton Eye Joe" works "on that basic, energetic, ass-moving level", adding that "the hollering diva interludes actually change things up a little, though that decades-old hook is solid enough to stand on its own."
 Dave Sholin from the Gavin Report noted that "this group from Sweden puts a techno spin on a square dance staple", stating that its "fresh, unique approach makes 'Cotton Eye Joe' so hot."
 A reviewer from Knoxville News Sentinel described it as "techno-hoedown".
 In his weekly UK chart commentary, James Masterton deemed it "a massive party smash no matter where you are".